nosarthur/qc101/quantum-mechanics.rst

 .. _Bernoulli distribution: https://en.wikipedia.org/wiki/Bernoulli_distribution
 .. _binomial distribution: https://en.wikipedia.org/wiki/Binomial_distribution

-This chapter is about the physics background needed for the whole document.
-Fortunately, as long as we do not worry about hardware implementations (superconducting circuits, quantum optics, nuclear magnetic resonance, etc), not much physics knowledge is needed.

 Specifically, the shortcuts we take include

 1. Only :wiki:`quantum two level systems, i.e., qubits <Qubit>`, are considered.